 Welcome to Web Concepts!

-section.
-Web Concepts provides a structured, quick, and interlinked overview of these and many more concepts that together establish the
+Web Concepts is an overview of these concepts and of the specifications defining them.
+Web Concepts provides a structured and interlinked overview of the many concepts that together establish the

-- Concepts, listing 666 values for 29 Web Concepts (JSON)
+- Explore the Concepts, currently listing 832 values for 35 Web Concepts (JSON)

-Web Concepts is openly managed on GitHub; feel to fork, contribute, comment, or raise issues.
+Web Concepts is openly managed on GitHub; feel free to fork, contribute, comment, or raise issues.
 The site is generated from structured information representing the individual specifications, with the build process currently being based on XSLT and Jekyll.
 If you are just interested in the data, read about the JSON representations of Web Concepts.

 - Jan 30, 2021: Finally: HTTPS Upgrade for Web Concepts

 - Jun 3, 2019: Wanted: Web Concepts Representation

 - May 9, 2018: Web Concepts at Craft 2018

 - Apr 26, 2018: Web Concepts at WWW2018

 - Mar 28, 2018: Adding HTTP/2 Frame Types